 “Generally, the personal representative is only responsible for making sure that debts owed solely by the deceased are paid out of estate assets,” says Tabler.
 “Your job is to gather the assets of the estate, then distribute it out to those parties that have filed claims against the estate or are due some payment under the will.”

-Taking care of credit card accounts is just part of the many responsibilities of a personal representative or executor of someone’s estate.
-It’s an important part, however.
+Taking care of credit card accounts is just part of the many responsibilities of a personal representative or executor of someone’s estate, but it’s an important one.
 By safeguarding the estate and deceased person’s name from waste and fraud, you are helping to make sure all assets are used the way they are intended, and that future trauma is minimized as much as possible.